spsforks/QB64-Wiki/LINE.md

 ```

-> *Explanation:* The full equivalent LINE statement would be: **LINE(200, 200)-(400, 200), 12**
+> *Explanation:* The full equivalent LINE statement would be: **green**

-*Example 2:* Creating styled lines and boxes with the LINE statement.
+Creating styled lines and boxes with the LINE statement.
 Different style values create different dashed line spacing.

 ```vb